logangatts/katacoda-scenarios/lacework/intro.md

+Scenario:
+-K8S environment
-This guide will walk you through an example where a customer has installed the agent on their own time and is having trouble connecting it to the Lacework console.
+-The customer has installed the Lacework agent on their own.
+-The agent is not connecting to the console.
+-